Moon-developer/IOS-bootcamp/README.md

 - [x] ![Marks](https://img.shields.io/badge/marks-100%25-brightgreen.svg) day08 - create a pod that allows to save persistant data
 - [ ] ![Marks](https://img.shields.io/badge/failed-unattempted-orange.svg) day09 - Create a personal diary that uses apple security features
 - [x] ![Marks](https://img.shields.io/badge/marks-100%25-brightgreen.svg) rush01 - create a more advance map application

+## Subject details

+The details to what was required from us during the bootcamp can be found in the question sheet folder.

+## AUTHOR

+> Marco Fernandes